urcsc210/csc210-course-documentation/final-project/instructions.md

 *20% of the final grade*

-The final application must be turned-in on Blackboard no later than Wednesday, December 9 (the last day of finals week)
+The final application must be turned-in on Blackboard no later than Wednesday, December 9

 The submission in Blackboard must include: